MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/hardware-device-extension.md

 ---
 # required metadata

-title: Integrate POS with new Hardware device
+title: Integrate POS with a new hardware device
-description: This topic explains how to integrate POS with new Hardware device.
+description: This topic explains how to integrate POS with a new hardware device.
 author: mugunthanm
 manager: AnnBe
 ms.date: 08/03/2019